openbridge/ob_google-bigquery/README.md

 docker run --rm -ti --volumes-from gcloud-config openbridge/google-cloud gsutil ls
 ```

 If you are using this image from _within_ [Google Compute Engine](https://cloud.google.com/compute/).
-If you enable a Service Account with the necessary scopes, there is no need to auth or use a config volume:
+If you enable a Service Account with the necessary scopes, there is no need to auth or use a config volume, Just run your commands:

 ```bash
 docker run --rm -ti openbridge/google-cloud gcloud info